- Major: Biomedical Science

 - Molecular and Cellular Biology

 Program Information: Integrated Biomedical Studies

 The Integrated Biomedical Sciences program provides extensive educational opportunities with the ultimate goal of training the next generation of biomedical researchers and educators.
 Biomedical science is a multidisciplinary field of study encompassing biological, pharmaceutical and chemical disciplines focused on medical issues including enhanced understanding, detection and treatment of human disease.
-The Integrated Biomedical Science program includes researchers in the USC School of Medicine, College of Arts and Sciences (the Department of Biological Science, the Department of Chemistry and Biochemistry and the Department of Pharmacy) and College of Public Health (Department of Exercise Science).
+The Integrated Biomedical Science program includes researchers in the USC School of Medicine and College of Arts and Sciences (the Department of Biological Science, the Department of Chemistry and Biochemistry and the Department of Pharmacy).
 Scientists participating in this program have diverse interests ranging from the study of molecular and subcellular processes to the study of organ systems and whole organism functions.
 This interdisciplinary program prepares students for careers in biomedical research (both in academia and industry) by providing a broad foundation of knowledge in the basic medical sciences with expanded focus in a specific discipline that is emphasized in the dissertation research.
 This is accomplished through extensive didactic courses, development of career skills and training in research laboratories involved in diverse areas of biomedical science.

 Combination Degree in Biomedical Sciences and Medicine

 Through special arrangement, the University offers combination degree programs in certain areas to permit a student to work on two degrees concurrently by combining credits, resulting in the student's taking fewer courses than the total required if each degree were pursued independently.

 Submit a separate application to each program.
 Each program will make its own admissions decision.
 Acceptance into one program does not guarantee acceptance in the other.